 Magdalena Bidau Soares

 Since the cessation of hostilities in 1999, Magdalena transitioned to a peace activist and has devoted her life to improving the well-being of those in her community.
-She founded Feto Haluk Hadomi Timor for the widows of ex-combatants, providing training and projects for them to learn sewing, basket weaving, crop-growing and other income-generating activities.
-She plans to construct a road to link her village with others, so that the communities can connect and sell their products at the markets too.
+She founded Feto Haluk Hadomi Timor for the widows of ex-combatants, providing training and projects for them to learn sewing, basket weaving, crop-growing, and other income-generating activities.
+She plans to construct a road to link her village with others so that the communities can connect and sell their products at the markets too.

 Even though Magdalena is illiterate, it has not stopped her from founding a pre-school and a junior school for children.
-Operating on a shoestring budget these schools offer the only local educational opportunities for young children, particularly girls, in her area.
+Operating on a shoestring budget, these schools offer the only local educational opportunities for young children, particularly girls, in her area.

 Magdalena continues to dedicate her life to the ongoing struggle for peace, unity and women’s rights in Timor-Leste.
-She says, “we have fought for our freedom, and now we have got our freedom, we have to fulfil the freedom with development, to leave it for our children and grandchildren”.
+She says, “we have fought for our freedom, and now we have got our freedom, we have to fulfill the freedom with development, to leave it for our children and grandchildren”.